 The 1931 legislature appropriated $2,000,000 to build a new capitol.
 This was a tiny amount for a large public building and a brave, but necessary position on the part of the legislature and the governor.
-The state of Louisiana had recently appropriated funds for a new capitol that would cost more than $4,000,000, and in 1928 Nebraska had completed a new capitol for $10,000,000.
+The state of Louisiana had recently appropriated funds for a new capitol that would cost more than $4,000,000, and Nebraska was building a new capitol which would cost $10,000,000 when completed in 1932.
 To plan a building adequate for state offices that was also fire-proof and elegant enough to suggest the power and dignity of the state for such a small sum was a bold move, but also reflective of North Dakota’s values, the economic depression that had dogged the state since 1920, and the international architectural movement toward spare and functional styles.

 After a painstaking search, the Capitol Commission settled on the well-known Chicago architectural firm of Holabird and Root.
 But the commission had to solve the problem of making this a North Dakota project.
 Therefore, Holabird and Root drafted the design of the building and the commission hired two of North Dakota’s premier architects, Joseph Bell DeRemer of Grand Forks and William Kurke of Fargo, as the on-site architect and construction superintendents.
 The legislature had asked that the building use North Dakota materials and North Dakota contractors.
 However, North Dakota has few quarries for marble, granite, limestone, and other building materials which were chosen by the architects to cover the steel beam framework.
 And few North Dakota contractors had experience with high-rise buildings, so contractors and much of the material came from other states.